Optimising your nutrition to get the best results from your workout

 Now, back to Matt:

 “From a sporting perspective, you’d generally want a small amount of high glycaemic load fuel in the immediate build up to a game/event.
-Immediately before a workout/event, this would include jelly babies/beans jelly, sports drinks, watermelon and Jaffa cakes.
-2-plus hours before I’d be eating mash potato and white rice.
+Immediately before a workout/event, this would include jelly babies/beans, sports drinks, watermelon and Jaffa cakes.
+2-plus hours before I’d be eating mash potato or white rice.

 “I’d advise eating Lizi’s granola in the carb loading phase 24 – 48 hours prior to your workout to ensure the food is fully digested and glycogen levels in the muscles and liver are full.
 You could also eat Lizi’s granola as part of a medium-sized breakfast with low fat/0% yogurt if the game/event was later in the day.